Paul Whitaker, Associate Degree Coordinator

 Laboratory Science (LS) (AAS: 1 course; AS: 1 course)

-- Use scientific methods and tools for investigation, experimentation, and/or observation; and/or
+- Extensive use of scientific methods for student investigation, experimentation, and/or observation;

 - Active student participation in analysis and interpretation of data, using scientific tools, methods, conceptual frameworks, theories, and/or models.